Alejandro-Jaime-Pozas/subsy_main/README.md

 > - This is PRIMARILY an intuitive app for frontend use, not like AWS or something much more technical, this is a basic use app (but where's the value if very low user interaction?).

 ## BACKEND

+### Overview

+The backend application will be primarily built using django framework and django rest framework, will contain all necessary models, views, urls, etc required to build a functional API.
+Database will be a relational database, Postgresql.

 ## Database